 * IEA says stocks could reach five-year average by May

-* OPEC still plans to extend supply cuts into 2019
+* OPEC still planning to extend supply cuts into 2019

 * IEA says stocks could fall sharply if cuts maintained

 LONDON, April 13 (Reuters) - OPEC and its allies appear to have accomplished their mission of bringing global oil stocks to desired levels, the International Energy Agency said on Friday, signaling that the markets could become too tight if supply remains restrained.

 The IEA, which coordinates the energy policies of industrialized nations, said global stocks in developed countries could fall to their five-year average - a metric used by OPEC to measure the success of output cuts - as early as May.